pomme-clic/s-money-documentation/docs/docs/payment/topup.md

 > 3. If the tokenization is successful, you must add the received token to your form submission request (e.g. by adding a hidden input);
 > 4. You can submit the payment form to your own server by calling API Xpollens **Create a topup with 3DSv2**
 > 5. Xpollens sends a HTTPS POST request to our classical server to server endpoint: https://secure-test.dalenys.com/front/service/rest/process.
 The requests should contain the token instead of the cardholder data;
-> 6. The Dalenys platform sends a request to the bank network and waits for the result.
+> 6. The Dalenys platform sends a request to the bank network and waits for the results.
 > 7. Xpollens receives the result in the request response and answers you wtih callback.
 > 8. In parallel, the transaction result is confirmed by a notification request sent to the merchant’s NOTIFICATION_URL containing the transaction’s parameters (among which EXECCODE and TRANSACTIONID).

-More information regarding this endpoint in the [Hosted Fields by Dalenys](https://developer.dalenys.com/integration-modes/hosted-fields.html)
+More information regarding this endpoint in the [hosted fields by Dalenys](https://developer.dalenys.com/integration-modes/hosted-fields.html)

 ---